 The Campus Interfaith Inventory is an institutional tool that tracks interfaith efforts across all areas of campus life, using the Leadership Practices for Interfaith Excellence as a guiding framework.
 For each leadership practice, the Inventory asks a number of specific questions about the institution’s programs and practices.

-In the 2016-17 academic year, 190 U.S. colleges and universities partnered with IFYC to break ground on the Campus Interfaith Inventory.
-This first-of-its-kind study looked at how campuses are addressing issues of religious and worldview diversity, painting a clear picture of the ways in which various institutions are seeing success, where to focus on improvement, and the promising practices driving impact.
+Since its 2016 launch, over 420 U.S. colleges and universities have partnered with IFYC to break ground on the Campus Interfaith Inventory.
+This first-of-its-kind tool enables campuses to capture how they are addressing issues of religious and worldview diversity, and contributes to a national picture of worldview identity, diversity, and engagement across Higher Education.

 In addition to contributing to important field-wide benchmarks and pinpointing promising practices, taking part in the Inventory offers new and unique benefits.

 Explore the resources below and check out our frequently asked questions page for more information.
 If you’re ready to get started, fill out this form and we’ll be in touch, or address questions to Becca Hartman-Pickerill at email@example.com.

 What structures does your campus have in place for student leaders to promote interfaith cooperation on campus?

 |What policies or accommodations does your campus have in place?||Your Campus||Private, Nonsectarian Campuses||All Campuses|